RoofooEvazan/Enpherno-s-PD2-Loot-Filter/README.md

 - High Rune drop sounds changed to POE sounds to ensure priority over other sounds (results of existing LOD sounds having too low priority)

 12.1.3
-- Changed HR, 3-Star and 3-Star [ETH] drop sounds back to Kryszard OG now that prioritization is corrected with the recent patch
+- Changed HR drop sounds back to Kryszard OG now that prioritization is corrected with the recent patch
+- Changed 3-Star and 3-Star [ETH] to new sound

 ---